 - 3 units, Letter, 2 lec/4 lab, DE

-- DA, CSU
+- DA.
+CSU

 - Prerequisite: ARC 172 and 162 or 164

 - In this course students will study further development of drafting skills centered around the documentation of a two-story wood frame structure including floor plans, elevations, sections, details, plot plan, and topography.
-Covers the fundamental use of materials in construction with emphasis on building codes.